 Instructions given to IPQA personnel to sign on the clean room tape only if labelling of the plate with sampling location and SET is written on the bottom side of the media plate.

+SOP will be revised to include the plates released will be cross labelled with marker and excursion plates will be signed by the QA personnel for investigation purpose.

 SUMMARY & CONCLUSION:

-Based on the investigation it is evident that the event has occurred due diligence of the analyst during the execution of the relevant activities (Environmental monitoring and Colony counting i.e plate release activity).To restrict the recurrence of the above said incident training was imparted to the relevant personnel (QCM and IPQA personnel) on GDP practices,Labelling of the media plates and final acknowledgement of IPQA personnel by the IPQA personnel on clean room tape.
+Based on the investigation it is evident that the event has occurred due diligence of the analyst during the execution of the relevant activities (Environmental monitoring and Colony counting i.e plate release activity).To restrict the recurrence of the above said incident training was imparted to the relevant personnel (QCM and IPQA personnel) on GDP practices,Labelling of the media plates and final acknowledgement of IPQA personnel on clean room tape.

 ATTACHMENTS